cloudmaven/documentation/pages/rc/gcpworkshop_021318.md

 ---

 ## Objective
-This hands-on immersion course will introduce participants to the Google Cloud Platform.
+This hands-on course will introduce participants to the Google Cloud Platform (GCP): Compute power, storage, network connectivity, and data management tools.
+It will also introduce some of the powerful features of GCP that can facilitate data science and will back these up with cloud adoption success stories.

-We will focus on cloud computing terminology, creating a secure environment for your work, costing the cloud in advance, and  granular cost management as you go.
-We will demonstrate the basic process of starting and configuring both virtual machines and cloud storage and will overview other key mechanisms that help you translate your computing to the public cloud.
-We will also share a number of early-adopter success stories.
+The course will include an overview of cloud computing terminology, how cloud computing environments are made secure, cost estimation and tracking, and how massive available resources on the cloud reduce processing time.
+To make the course as hands-on as possible we will have participants start their own accounts to try things out using an initial modest credit grant.

+Our two main requests from attendees are 'Explain how I get compute instances up and running' and 'explain how I get to doing machine learning on the cloud.'
+The UW Research Computing group is working with the Google course presenters to address these topics specifically.
+Our goal is for participants to be able to leave the class with plenty of momentum to carry further; and both ourselves and Google employees are available through office hours at the Data Science Studio to help with follow on questions.

 Rgistration form: [https://goo.gl/forms/DuYtOcr1Q8hzjfb83](https://goo.gl/forms/DuYtOcr1Q8hzjfb83)